All you need

 If your doctor refers you for a test, you need to do 2 things:

 - Get pre-authorisation from your medical aid.
-You can now get pre-auth for the COVID-19 test on WhatsApp.
+You can now get pre-authorisation for the COVID-19 test on WhatsApp.

 - Contact your nearest pathology laboratory to book an appointment at one of their testing centres.
 Not all laboratories provide COVID-19 tests, so it's important to contact them first or check their websites for a list of their testing centres.